San José State University

 & Tornado Alley

 It is widely believed that the Serbs and the Croats are the same people and speak the same language and are only differentiated because the Croats came under the influence of the Catholic Church in Rome whereas the Serbs came under the influence of the Greek Orthodox Church.
 The reality is more complex.
 In medieval times there were peoples in what are now southeast Germany and the Czech Republic known as the White Serbs and the White Croats.
+White in Slavic languages has the connotation of western.
 In historical time these related but separate peoples migrated south in the sixth century A.D. into the Balkans.
 Some of the White Serbs did notleave and their descendants are known as Sorbs.

 The kingdoms of the White Serbs and the White Croats were created by a martial elite of Sarmatians, a nomadic people from area north of the Caspian and Black Seas speaking a language in the Iranian family.
 The people of the kingdoms of White Serbia and White Croats were Slavic.
 Over time the Slavic population absorbed the Sarmatian element.
 The situation was similar to the creation of Bulgaria by nomadic Turks of the Volga River area.
 Over time the Slavic population absorbed and assimilated the Turkish elements.

 In the late ninth century the leader of the Serbs, the zupan, converted to Christianity of the Greek Orthodox variety and so the rest of the Serbs followed.

 In the 14th century, before the Ottoman Turks has a presence in the Balkans, the Serbs created a kingdom under the leadership of Stefan Dushan, later Tsar Stefan Serbia ruled over not only the present Serbia but also what is now Albania and parts of what is now Greece.